 Gerard Butler (Jake Lawson), Jim Sturgess (Max Lawson), Abbie Cornish (Sarah Wilson), Alexandra Maria Lara (Ute Fassbinder), Andy Garcia (President Andrew Palma), Ed Harris (Secretary Leonard Dekkem), Daniel Wu (Cheng Long), Zazie Beets (Dana), Eugenio Derbez (Al Hernandez), Robert Sheehan (Duncan Taylor), Amr Waked (Ray Dusette), Adepero Oduye (Eni Adisa), Talitha Bateman (Hannah Lawson), Richard Schiff (Senator Thomas Cross), Mare Winningham (Dr Cassandra Jennings), Richard Regan Paul (Makmoud Habib)

-In 2019, Jake Lawson heads the construction of Project Dutchboy, a network of satellites coordinated from the International Space Station, that neutralises extreme weather patterns caused by Global Warming.
-However, Jake is pulled up before a congressional panel and grilled over his antiauthoritarian attitude and then fired and replaced by his brother Max.
+In 2019, Jake Lawson heads the construction of Project Dutchboy, a network of satellites coordinated from the International Space Station that neutralises extreme weather patterns caused by Global Warming.
+However, Jake is pulled up before a congressional panel and grilled over his anti-authoritarian attitude.
+He is fired and replaced by his brother Max.
 Three years later, Dutchboy is about to be handed over to international jurisdiction when there are a series of weather malfunctions – a whole town frozen in Afghanistan, Hong Kong devastated by geothermal explosions.
-To determine the cause, the US government assigns Max to bring a reluctant Jake back and send him up to take charge of Dutchboy again.
+To determine the cause, the US government orders Max to bring a reluctant Jake back and send him up to take charge of Dutchboy again.
 In orbit, Jake determines that someone has been sabotaging the satellites and covering up evidence.
 At the same time, attempts are made to kill Jake with a sabotaged spacesuit.
 Both he and Max uncover that someone with access at the highest levels of government is behind this.
-As the Dutchboy satellites start heading for a major malfunction, Max tries to get the codes from a possibly complicit The President that will reboot the satellites before this creates a Geostorm – catastrophic weather running amok all over the globe.
+As the Dutchboy satellites start heading for a major malfunction, Max tries to get the codes from a possibly complicit president that will reboot the satellites before this creates a Geostorm – catastrophic weather running amok all over the globe.

 Geostorm marks Dean Devlin’s debut as a director, although he had previously directed several episodes of both Leverage and The Librarians.
 The film was originally completed in 2015 for a 2016 release date but this was pushed back several times to October 2017.
 Part of the reason for the delays was that the completed film rated poorly with test audiences and so an uncredited Jerry Bruckheimer was brought in to oversee substantial reshoots.
 The film’s release was not given much publicity by the studio and received atrocious reviews, only ending up earning back $32 million on a $120 million budget in US release.

-One of the features of Roland Emmerich’s films is the absurd science, if not an actual preference for pseudo-science – the theories of Erich von Daniken, Whitley Streiber and Art Bell, belief in Mayan 2012 prophecies.
+One of the features of Roland Emmerich’s films is the absurd science, if not an actual preference for pseudo-science – the theories of crackpots like Erich von Daniken, Whitley Streiber and Art Bell, belief in Mayan 2012 prophecies.
 The wilful ignorance of science goes into overdrive here.
 In the Hong Kong scenes, Daniel Wu exits from a convenience store and walks to his car before he drops some groceries only to see the eggs fry on the street.
 You cannot help but wonder how he could not have noticed while walking to his car that the pavement underneath his feet less than a foot away had suddenly grown so hot that an egg would instantly fry on it, something he would have been able to feel through his shoes.

 Dean Devlin subsequently went on to direct the thriller Bad Samaritan (2018).